Manila's at-large congressional district

 Manila's at-large congressional district may refer to three occasions when a city-wide or provincewide at-large district was used for elections to the various Philippine national legislatures from Manila.

 From 1898 to 1901, four representatives from the province of Manila who were elected at-large sat in the Malolos Congress, the National Assembly of the First Philippine Republic.
-The city and province were separated in 1901 with both electing their representatives from two districts each.
+In 1901, the province was abolished and incorporated into the new province of Rizal, while the city remained intact.
+Both later elected their representatives from two districts each.
 From 1943 to 1944, the city of greater Manila as a whole sent two representatives to the National Assembly of the Second Philippine Republic.
 Multiple district representation was restored in the city in 1945.
 In 1978, regional at-large assembly districts were created for the national parliament with Manila included in the 21-seat Region IV's at-large district.
 The city returned to its own single multi-member at-large district in 1984 with a six-seat delegation for the Regular Batasang Pambansa of the Fourth Philippine Republic.

 After 1986, Manila elected its representatives from its six congressional districts.